-At the end of your first year, you will attend a full day orientation meeting in May.
+In May you will attend a full day orientation meeting.
 In the summer semester, you complete 15 hours of field-based observation with two supervision meetings, and a 3-credit course (PSY/SWK 620: Infant and Early Childhood Mental Health).
 In the fall and spring semesters, you complete a 1-credit seminar.
-The seminar is coordinated so that it does not interfere with your required MS courses.
+The seminar is coordinated so that it does not interfere with your required MSW courses.